cgaege/docusaurus/docs/quickstart/installation.md

 :::caution

-Wait until all containers have been started before proceeding.
+Wait until all containers have been started and ready `healthy` state before proceeding.

 :::